 It is illegal to hold a mobile phone whilst driving.

-Unmarked police patrol cars are common.
-If you are stopped for a traffic infringement and cannot produce a Dutch license you will be given a higher on-the-spot fine than a local.
 If you are caught speeding 50 kph over the limit your license will be seized (for a period decided by the justice ministry) and you will not be allowed to drive on.

-Fuel is not cheap - high taxes mean that the cost of petrol and diesel is amongst the highest in the world.
-Expect to pay around €1.70 per litre of standard "Euro 95" petrol - that's €6.45 (around US$9) per US gallon.
-Diesel costs around €1.35 per litre.
-Prices will vary amongst petrol stations - those on the motorway are more expensive, so try to fill up in town.
+Fuel is not cheap – high taxes mean that the cost of petrol and diesel is amongst the highest in the world.
+Expect to pay around €1.75 per litre of standard “Euro 95” petrol – that’s €6.60 (or about US$7.40) per US gallon.
+Diesel costs around €1.50 per litre, LPG costs €0.89 per litre.

-Instead of driving into the city, consider one of Amsterdam's Park+Ride (P+R) schemes.
-You will find similar car parks outside major cities in Netherlands and they often provide free public transport to the centre.
+Instead of driving into the city, consider one of Amsterdam’s Park+Ride (P+R) schemes.
+You will find similar car parks outside major cities in the Netherlands and they often provide free public transport to the centre.